DataHenHQ/documentations/source/how_tos.rst

       description: Enter the starting URL for the scraper to run # optional
       default: https://www.ebay.com/sch/i.html?_nkw=macbooks # optional.
       type: text # Available values include: string, text, secret, date, datetime.
 This will display the appropriate input on the form.
-      required: true # Optional.
+      required: false # Optional.
 This will make the input field in the form, required
       disabled: false # Optional
     - name: baz